 Mr. Jacobs received his B.A. degree from The George Washington University in 1996 and his J.D. degree from Brooklyn Law School in 1999.
 Upon graduation from law school he joined the firm as an associate and then became a partner in 2006.

-His practice focuses primarily on real estate law, managing transactions involving the purchase and sale of residential and commercial real estate, as well as lending and secured transactions.
-In addition, he has substantial experience in connection with the leasing and subleasing of commercial space.
-He also serves as counsel to cooperative corporations and condominiums throughout New York City, including representing sponsors and holders of unsold shares in various buildings.
+His practice focuses primarily on real estate law, managing transactions involving the purchase and sale of residential and commercial real estate (including substantial experience handling 1031 exchange transactions) as well as lending and other secured financing transactions.
+In addition, he has substantial experience with the leasing and subleasing of commercial space.
+He serves as counsel to cooperative corporations and condominiums throughout New York City, including representing sponsors and holders of unsold shares.

-He is a faculty member of the New York Institute for Continuing Education where he lectures on real estate issues.
-He also speaks at various top real estate brokerage agencies and has participated as a lecturer at several conferences hosted by the New York State Bar Association.
+Brad is a faculty member of the New York Institute for Continuing Education where he lectures on trusts and estates and real estate.
+He is also a certified instructor for continuing education for brokers and often speaks at various top real estate brokerage agencies on a wide range of issues.
+He has also participated as a lecturer at several conferences hosted by the New York State Bar Association.